ibanFR/semantic-versioning-kata/README.md

 This repository uses [Semantic Release](https://semantic-release.gitbook.io/semantic-release) to analyze commit messages, automatically determine the next semantic version, and publish a new release.

-## Initial releases for Lift Button
+## Release initial features for Lift Button

 You have been provided with an initial TEST LIST for the Lift Button kata: